animatedmax/spring-session-data-geode/docs/src/docs/markdown/guides/boot-gemfire-with-gfsh-servers.md

 your dependencies, you do not need to worry about the CLASSPATH (other than, perhaps your own application domain object types).

-This approach is shown in [HttpSession with VMware GemFire Client/Server using Spring Boot](boot-gemfire.html).
+This approach is shown in [HttpSession with VMware GemFire Client-Server using Spring Boot](boot-gemfire.html).

 ### <a id="running-the-client"></a>Running the Client